-10.2 Continuous time and non-interleaving semantics
+10.2.
+Continuous time and non-interleaving semantics

-Only a few non-interleaving SPAs were proposed among non-Markovian ones [31].
+Only a few non-interleaving SPAs were proposed among non-Markovian ones [42].
 The semantics of all Markovian calculi is interleaving and their action delays have exponential distribution, which is the only continuous probability distribution with memoryless (Markovian) property.

-In [13], generalized stochastic process algebra (GSPA) was introduced.
+In [17], Generalized Stochastic Process Algebra (GSPA) was introduced.
 It has a true-concurrent denotational semantics in terms of generalized stochastic event structures (GSESs) with non-Markovian stochastic delays of events.
 In that paper, no operational semantics or performance evaluation methods for GSPA were presented.
-Later, in [33], generalized semi-Markov processes (GSMPs) were extracted from GSESs to analyze performance.
-In [52], stochastic π -calculus (S π) with general continuous distributions of activity delays was defined.
+Later, in [41], generalized semi-Markov processes (GSMPs) were extracted from GSESs to analyze performance.

+In [65], Stochastic $\pi$ -calculus (S $\pi$ ) with general continuous distributions of activity delays was defined.
 It has a proved operational semantics with transitions labeled by encodings of their deduction trees.
-No well-established underlying performance model for this version of S π was described.
-In [5], generalized semi-Markovian process algebra (GSMPA) was developed with ST-operational semantics and non-Markovian action delays.
+No well-established underlying performance model for this version of S $\pi$ was described.

+In [15, 14], Generalized Semi-Markovian Process Algebra (GSMPA) was developed with ST-operational semantics and non-Markovian action delays.
 The performance analysis in GSMPA is accomplished via GSMPs.